apideck-libraries/portman/README.md

 Without specifying the output location, your generated Postman Collection is written to `./tmp/converted/${specName}.json` if you are manually importing to Postman or need to inspect for debugging.

-By using `-o` or `--output` parameter, you can define the location where the Postman collection will be written.
+By using `-o' or `--output` parameter, you can define the location where the Postman collection will be written.

 ```
 portman -l ./tmp/specs/crm.yml -o ./tmp/specs/crm.Postman.json